 The evening was a complete success.
 It brought together 110 shipbrokers, tucking into the tasty North German starter (cream of poultry soup), followed by grilled pollack steaks, and schnitzel with local Vierländer vegetables.
 After that successful evening, they all agreed that the meal should become a regular event.

 In fact, it was a little earlier the next year, with Executive Director Bruno Jansen issuing the invitations for 29 October 1949; this time it was held in the Ratsweinkeller, and for the first time Eisbein (or alternatively Kassler) was served, with Sauerkraut, pease pudding, potatoes and bacon.
 This traditional tasty North German dish was chosen because by now the shortages were over and Nouvelle Cuisine was as yet unknown.
 That was how the world famous “Eisbeinessen” started; at the time no-one even dreamt of how the event would grow.
+After the merger of the Shipbroker’s Associations of Bremen and Hamburg members from both cities can attend this unique event.

 Bruno Jansen was the inventor and founding father of the Eisbeinessen, which is known throughout the world today.
 Bruno Jansen died in Hamburg Wellingsbüttel on 25 April 2005.